 Using the Matariki star cluster as a context for learning can cover many different subjects.
 Matariki is also known as the Pleiades, and it is a widely recognised star cluster around the globe.

 The hazy white light around the stars that can be seen with a telescope was thought to be the remnants of the nebula the stars came from.
 However, scientists have discovered that the stars are a little too old to still have remains of the molecular cloud.
 The hazy light connecting the stars together is a nebula the stars are passing through – the Merope nebula.

-Matariki is used to reset the Maori calendar, which is a lunar calendar.
+Matariki is used to reset the maramataka Māori.
 The cycle of the Moon around Earth is different to the cycle of Earth around the Sun.
-The Moon cycle is around 11 days shorter than the solar cycle, meaning that, after 12 months, there is still about 11 days until Earth returns to the same position in its orbit.
+The Moon cycle is around 11 days shorter than the solar cycle, meaning that, after 12 months, there are still about 11 days until Earth returns to the same position in its orbit.
 Stars can be used to reset the lunar calendar because they are in the same place in the sky at the same time in Earth’s orbit.
 This is why the rising of Matariki isn’t on the same day every year when using a standard 365-day solar calendar.

 Matariki is visible in many locations so has lots of names across different cultures.
 The Greek name is the Pleiades, in Japan it is called Subaru and in China it is Mao, the Hairy Head of the White Tiger of the West.